 Each Board committee is guided by its own specific written Terms of Reference setting out the scope of its duties and responsibilities, procedures governing the manner in which it is to operate and how decisions are to be taken.
 These Terms of Reference are approved by the Board and reviewed periodically to ensure their continued relevance.

-The Group CEO heads the team of key management personnel ("KMP") to manage the Company's business and operations group-wide.
-The KMP constitutes a mix of group functional heads and heads of major operating units reporting to the Group CEO.
+The CEO heads the team of KMP to manage the Company's business and operations group-wide.
+The KMP constitutes a mix of group functional heads and heads of major operating units reporting to the CEO.
 This matrix governance ensures that major operational and business decisions are taken with the benefit of collective wisdom and experience.
-The remuneration of each KMP (including the Group CEO) is approved by the RC and the Board.
+The remuneration of each KMP (including the CEO) is approved by the RC and the Board.